fastapi/fastapi/docs/tutorial/body-multiple-params.md

 ## Recap

-You can add multiple body parameters to your path operation function, even though a request can only have a single body.
+You can add multiple body parameters to your *path operation function*, even though a request can only have a single body.

-But **FastAPI** will handle it, give you the correct data in your function, and validate and document the correct schema in the path operation.
+But **FastAPI** will handle it, give you the correct data in your function, and validate and document the correct schema in the *path operation*.

 You can also declare singular values to be received as part of the body.